Second Order Backward Stochastic Differential Equations with Quadratic Growth: Connection with fully non-linear PDEs

-Following the classical terminology in the BSDE litterature, we say that the solution of the $2$BSDE is Markovian if it can be represented by a deterministic function of $t$ and $B_t$.
+Following the classical terminology in the BSDE literature, we say that the solution of the $2$BSDE is Markovian if it can be represented by a deterministic function of $t$ and $B_t$.
 In this subsection, we will construct such a function following the same spirit as in the construction in the previous section.
-We want to emphasize that the proofs here follow very closely the proofs in \cite{stz}, so we will sometimes only sketch them.
+Exactly as in the previous section, all the techniques used in \cite{stz} still work, because they only use comparison and stability results for BSDEs, which still hold in our case.
+We want to insist once more on this fact, which roughly says that as long as once considers BSDEs such that these properties are verified, then the pathwise construction of the 2BSDEs and their link with fully non-linear PDEs can be obtained exactly as in \cite{stz} (with of course some minor modification).
+For this reason, and given the length of the paper, we will therefore only state the results and refer the reader to \cite{stz} and the proofs of comparison theorems and a priori estimates in the present paper for more details.